Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 /Tank/imu

 This is the IMU topic.
-Then execute
+Next, execute:

 rostopic info /Tank/imu